 Momo, those delicate, crescent-shaped dumplings, are a favorite snack across Nepal.
 During your cooking class, you'll master the art of making momo from scratch, from preparing the dough to crafting various fillings and folding techniques.
 Whether you prefer them steamed, fried, or in a comforting soup, you'll leave with the skills to recreate these delectable treats at home.

-Momos are a staple of Nepalese cuisine, and they are a great dish to learn to make in a cooking class.
+Momo is a staple of Nepalese cuisine, and they are a great dish to learn to make in a cooking class.
 Momos can be filled with a variety of ingredients, such as meat, vegetables, or cheese.
 They are typically steamed or fried, and they are served with a dipping sauce.

-Dal bhat (lentils and rice):
+Dal bhat (lentils and rice)

 Dal bhat is another staple of Nepalese cuisine.
 It is a simple but delicious dish that is made with lentils, rice, and spices.
 Dal bhat is typically served with a variety of side dishes, such as vegetables, pickles, and yogurt.